medialab/minet/docs/cli.md

   -c, --cookie COOKIE           Authenticated cookie to use or browser from
                                 which to extract it (supports "firefox",
                                 "chrome", "chromium", "opera" and "edge").
-                                Defaults to "firefox".
+                                Defaults to `firefox`.
 Can also be configured in a .minetrc file as "instagram.cookie" or read from the MINET_INSTAGRAM_COOKIE env variable.
   --rcfile RCFILE               Custom path to a minet configuration file.
 More